Love and Berry: Dress Up and Dance!

-Love and Berry: Dress Up and Dance! is an arcade game and collectible card game from Sega, targeted toward girls.
+Love and Berry: Dress Up and Dance! is a collectible card game developed and published by Sega for arcades.
 The game was first shown in amusement arcades on October 30, 2004, and became very popular among the target market in late 2005 through 2006.
 Game machines were installed in many department stores and children's play areas.
-Players receive 1 card at the start of the game with barcodes on them that stores information for new outfits, accessories, and hairstyles for the game characters.
+Players receive 1 card at the start of the game with barcodes on them that store information for new outfits, accessories, and hairstyles for the game characters.
 As of April 2006, there are 180 different collectible cards.
 As of January 2006, approximately 6,800 machines have been installed, and 104 million cards printed.
 It is the fourth trading card arcade game by Sega, following World Club Champion Football, Mushiking: The King of Beetles and The Key of Avalon.

 Plot

 Love and Berry are magical witches who possess the power of "Fashion Magic", which allows them to change clothes instantaneously.
 In the Japanese version, Love is dubbed by voice actress Hiromi Konno, and Berry by Hisayo Yanai.